-ISS SUE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG those provided with the help of expert patients, peer and lay trainers. service configuration and priorities, this may include: • reworking of existing contracts with voluntary providers of self-management programmes and local support groups, • reconfiguration of community and primary care services, • collaboration with other government agencies to booster condition management programmes (CMPs), and • increasing capacity of pain management programmes (PMP) provided by specialist pain management teams. modernised to ensure that maximum capacity can be realised from it.
+ISS SUE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG those provided with the help of expert patients, peer and lay trainers. service configuration and priorities, this may include: reworking of existing contracts with voluntary providers of self-management programmes and local support groups, reconfiguration of community and primary care services, collaboration with other government agencies to booster condition management programmes (CMPs), and increasing capacity of pain management programmes (PMP) provided by specialist pain management teams. modernised to ensure that maximum capacity can be realised from it.
 The service is operating a pilot in a new pathway whereby the emphasis will be on lifestyle skills and assisting patients to manage their condition.
 4. Effective arrangements should be in place to ensure patients are managed along regionally agreed integrated pathways to improve outcomes and patient experience.
 Trust responses should demonstrate plans to support ICPs in developing integrated patient pathways including initial assessment for painful conditions of MSK conditions, fibromyalgia, endometriosis and other long term surgical and medical conditions.
 The service commenced a pilot in November 2017 where patients enter the service on a new pathway and depending on their condition will be offered a mixture of services best suited to their condition 5.
 Effective arrangements should be in place to ensure patients with persistent pain have equitable access to evidence based services, including interventional techniques like neuromodulation and radiofrequency ablation.
 Trust responses should demonstrate plans to optimise patient flows by improving referral pathways for patients with painful conditions.
 This should include consideration of: • cross speciality triage criteria between primary care, core physiotherapy, ICATS, rheumatology, orthopaedics and pain management Effective triage of patient is in place within the service and the service will now commence a new pathway pilot which if effective will be rolled out to the whole service (once funded).
 The service will participate in any developments but any increase in demand requires investment in the suitable pathway

-ISSUE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG the use of the Clinical Communication Gateway (CCG) and e triage improved access to evidence base interventional pain management treatments as well as discontinuing treatment modalities that are no longer considered effective 6.
-Effective arrangements need to be put in place to develop a medically led regional diagnostic service for patients with ME and related conditions supported by locally available management support services. commitment to participate in the development of a sustainable and effective regional service model for diagnosis in partnership with service The service will participate in any developments but any increase in demand requires investment in the suitable pathway 7.
-Effective arrangements need to be put in place to deliver a sustainable regional multidisciplinary persistent pain management service for children and young people with complex needs. demonstrate plans to reconfigure existing resources seek additional ones and support delivery of this service on a
+ISSUE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG the the Clinical use of Communication Gateway (CCG) and e triage · improved access to evidence base interventional pain management treatments as well as discontinuing treatment modalities that are no longer considered effective Effective arrangements need to be Trust responses should demonstrate a The service will participate in any developments but 6. put in place to develop a medically commitment to participate in the any increase in demand requires investment in the led regional diagnostic service for development of a sustainable and suitable pathway patients with ME and related effective regional service model for conditions supported by locally diagnosis in partnership with service available management support users and carers. services.
+Effective arrangements need to be Belfast Trust The service is in discussion with Commissioners response should put in place to deliver a sustainable demonstrate plans to reconfigure regarding the demand in this area.
+It is recognised regional multidisciplinary persistent existing resources seek additional ones that additional resource is required to sustain the pain management service for and support delivery of this service on a current service especially investment in nursing. children and young people with sustainable basis in line Physiotherapy and psychology with complex needs. multidisciplinary models of dood practice.